amitpawarcbg/cluster-api/README.md

 **"clusterctl init"** automatically adds to the list the **cluster-api** core provider, and if unspecified, it also adds the **kubeadm bootstrap** and **kubeadm control-plane providers**.

+## Now at this point we have setup the Cluster API cli too "clusterctl".
+So lets enable the bash autocompletion feature for it.

+* Source the completion script in your ~/.bash_profile file:

+    "source <(clusterctl completion bash)"

+* Add the completion script to the /usr/local/etc/bash_completion.d directory:

+    "clusterctl completion bash >/usr/local/etc/bash_completion.d/clusterctl"

+**Note**:- If the directory "/usr/local/etc/bash_completion.d" is not present on server then you can create it.